damir385/test-lab1/README.md

 - The namespace to deploy to
 - The number of replicas
 - The Helm chart version to use (nginx-0.1.0 or nginx-0.2.0)
+- The destination server URL for ArgoCD to use when deploying to Kubernetes

 The ApplicationSet watches these configuration files and automatically creates or updates applications based on their content.